miekg/dns/README.markdown

 # Alternative (more granular) approach to a DNS library.

 Completely usable DNS library.
-Most widely used Resource Records are supported.
-DNSSEC types too.
+Most widely used Resource Records are supported including the DNSSEC types.

-EDNS0 is (see edns.go), UDP/TCP queries, TSIG, AXFR (and IXFR probably) too.
-Both client and server side programming is supported.
-Asynchronous client queries are also supported.
+Feaures:

+* EDNS0 is (see edns.go)
+* UDP/TCP queries, IPv4 and IPv6
+* TSIG
+* AXFR (and IXFR probably)
+* Client and server side programming (mimicing the http package)
+* Asynchronous queries (client/server)

 Sample programs can be found in the `_examples` directory.
 They can be build with: `make examples` (after the dns package has been installed)